graphdrawing/gd2024/pages/travel_accomodation.md

 **_<span style="color: red;">Service interruptions due to weather</span>_**

+_[16/09 18:30] OEBB announced to resume train service from/to the south towards Graz/Leoben from September 17, 4:00am_

-_Due to the flooding in the state of Lower Austria surrounding Vienna, the main rail lines from Linz, Graz, and Budapest/Bratislava are out of service until the end of Tuesday, September 17.
+_[16/09 13:00] Due to the flooding in the state of Lower Austria surrounding Vienna, the main rail lines from Linz, Graz, and Budapest/Bratislava are out of service until the end of Tuesday, September 17.
 Austrian railways (OEBB) try to operate emergency buses from/to Linz and Mürzzuschlag every three hours between 6:00 and 21:00, but with limited capacities and no guarantees.
 Trains should resume more regular operations from Wednesday.
 All tickets remain valid until September 22.
 Check [OEBB Scotty](https://fahrplan.oebb.at/webapp/?P=HimSearch&start=1) for up-to-date information._

 <p>There are numerous direct connections between Vienna and other cities in Europe, including many night train connections.
 Most trains stop at Vienna main station ("<span style="font-style: italic; ">Wien Hauptbahnhof</span>"), which is located south of the city center.
 From there, you can reach the conference venue and hotels nearby easily and quickly via underground line <span style="background-color: #e20210; color: white; font-weight: bold; padding: 0px 2px;">U1</span>.</p>